 Our pick for the best beer overall is Peace Tree Blonde Fatale (seen at Go Puff) because it has the perfect balance of citrus, hops and sweetness.
 It truly represents a high quality beer in the category of Belgian-style artisanal blondes.
 Second, we don't review light versions of beers.
 For example, Bud Light was ranked as one of the best beers, as were Miller Lite, Corona Light and Heineken Light.

-However, we decided to review the classic versions of each of these popular beers, to try the most authentic and authentic form of each beer.
+However, we decided to review the classic versions of each of these popular beers to try the truest and most authentic form of each beer.
 So every lightweight version was removed from our list.
 But it seems that of all the most popular beers, this one doesn't seem to live up to the tasting expectations of our critics.
 One reviewer said this beer was nothing remarkable, while another said it simply tastes like water.

 With very little flavor, it seems that this beer is not one that our critics would choose to pass in the backyard this summer.